Designing a User-Friendly Hierarchy for Your Knowledge Base Content

 7. Review and revise regularly

 Reviewing and revising the hierarchy regularly is important to ensure that it remains up-to-date and relevant to your users.
-You might consider conducting user research or soliciting feedback from users to identify areas where the hierarchy could be improved.
+Your category structure should evolve with your product.
+Schedule periodic reviews to:

 Conclusion